 - Make one point per sentence—keep your thinking and writing—uncomplicated

 - Use subheadings—chunk and segment your content.
 This helps your readers scan and find the pertinent information that they are looking for.

-- Use Bolding or italicizing to make certain phrases stand out – this draws your readers’ eyes to them
+- Use Bolding or italicizing to make certain phrases stand out – this draws your readers’ eyes to them.